amanzi/amanzi/doc/input_spec/AmanziNativeSpecV7.rst

   for calculating absolute permeability.
 The available options are `"cartesian`" and `"layer`".

-* `"clipping parameters`"[list] defines how solution increment calculated by a nonlinear solver is modified e.g., clipped.
+* `"clipping parameters`" [list] defines how solution increment calculated by a nonlinear solver is modified e.g., clipped.

+  * `"maximum saturation change`" [double] Default is 0.25.

+  * `"pressure damping factor`" [double] Default is 0.5.

 * `"plot time history`" [bool] produces an ASCII file with the time history.
 Default is `"false`".

+* `"algebraic water content balance`" [bool] uses algebraic correction to enforce consistency of water content and Darcy fluxes.
+It leads to a monotone transport.
+Default is *false*.

 .. code-block:: xml